 Salmon Meal, Peas, Chickpeas, Tapioca, Chicken Fat (preserved with Mixed Tocopherols and Citric Acid), Duck Meal, Montmorillonite Clay, Sun-cured Alfalfa Meal, Natural Flavor, Freeze Dried Turkey, Freeze Dried Duck (including Freeze Dried Ground Duck Bone), Coconut Oil, Freeze Dried Turkey Liver, Pumpkinseeds, Carrots, Apples, Cranberries, Potassium Chloride, Vitamins (Vitamin A Supplement, Vitamin D3 Supplement, Vitamin E Supplement, Niacin Supplement, L-Ascorbyl-2-Polyphosphate, d-Calcium Pantothenate, Thiamine Mononitrate, Pyridoxine Hydrochloride, Riboflavin Supplement, Folic Acid, Biotin, Vitamin B12 Supplement), Minerals (Zinc Proteinate, Iron Proteinate, Copper Proteinate, Manganese Proteinate, Ethylenediamine Dihydriodide, Sodium Selenite), Butternut Squash, Choline Chloride, Salt, Ground Flaxseed, Dried Kelp, Broccoli, Bacillus coagulans Fermentation Product, Rosemary Extract, Apple Cider Vinegar, Salmon Oil, Dried Chicory Root, Blueberries.

-About: Purina Pro Plan products are designed to address a number of different common problems, and their Savor Shredded Beef and Rice Formula seeks to tempt the palates of finicky four-footers.
+About: Purina Pro Plan products are designed to address a number of different common problems, and their Savor Shredded Beef and Rice Formula is specifically targeted at finicky four-footers.
+But it’s not just a tasty food — it’s also an affordable product that is a great option for dogs with sensitive digestive tracts.

 Purina Pro Plan Savor